dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 Paper book sales dropped from 1.2 million to 0.7 million between 2010 and 2020.
 Paper book sales dropped by 0.5 million , from 1.2 million in 2010 to 0.7 million in 2020.
-Paper book sales dropped from 1.2 million to 0.7 million between 2010 and 2020.
+Paper book sales fell from 1.2 million to 0.7 million between 2010 and 2020.

 ### **10.**